-Born and raised in Saco, Maine, Zach Zaitlin is a dynamic and multi-faceted musician.
+Born and raised in Saco, Maine, Zach Zaitlin is a dynamic and multi-faceted Philadelphia based musician and piano teacher.
 Whether he is teaching a beginning piano or songwriting lesson, composing an instrumental work, or performing his original songs at a rock venue, Zach strives to communicate and pass on the beauty and humanity he feels so strongly in music.

 Zach’s own love of music has been cultivated by a number of amazing teachers and transformative experiences.
 Zach earned his BA in Music from Swarthmore College in 2006, where he won the Melvin B. Troy Prize for Movement for String Quartet.
 While at Swarthmore, Zach studied piano with Marcantonio Barone; composition and music theory with Gerald Levinson; and developed a broad foundation in music history and musicianship.
 He also spent a semester in Madrid, where he studied piano with Edith Peña, dabbled in Flamenco dance, and began work on his senior paper on Albéniz and the development of a Spanish musical nationalism.